 Instructor: Dr Ruben Martinez (Reservoir Geoscience, Texas, United States)

-Duration: 2 days

-CPD Points: 10

 Language:s English, Spanish

-Level: Intermediate

 Hydrocarbons are increasingly more difficult to find because reservoirs are often located in geologically complex areas.
 This geological complexity has motivated a significant paradigm shift from time imaging towards the extensive use of seismic depth imaging.
 Depth imaging improves the definition of the structural and stratigraphic frameworks and provides a better assessment and mitigation of risk in E&P.